open3e/open3e/README.md

     -l, --listen            mqtt topic to listen for commands, e.g. `open3e/cmnd`
     @argsfile               use arguments given in a file.
 Seperate line for each argument.

-**Attention!:** The option `-dev DEV, --dev DEV` is deprecated and will be removed in future versions.
+(*) **Attention!:** The option `-dev DEV, --dev DEV` is deprecated and may be removed in future versions.
 Make use of `-cnfg DEVICES.JSON` instead!

+**_regarding the following examples: Please be aware of that not all datapoints exist on every device._**

 # Read dids

-    open3e -c can0 -dev vdens -r 268 -v
+    open3e -c can0 -cnfg devices.json -r 268 -v
     268 FlowTempSensor 27.2

-    open3e -c can0 -dev vcal -r 318 -v
+    open3e -c can0 -cnfg devices.json -r 318 -v
     318 WaterPressureSensor 1.8

-    open3e -c can0 -dev vcal -r 377 -v
+    open3e -c can0 -cnfg devices.json -r 377 -v
     377 IdentNumber 7XXXXXXXXXXXXX

-    open3e -c can0 -dev vcal -r 1043 -v
+    open3e -c can0 -cnfg devices.json -r 1043 -v
     1043 FlowMeterSensor 2412.0

     open3e -c can0 -dev vx3 -r 1664 -v
     1664 ElectricalEnergyStorageStateOfCharge 44

     open3e @myargs
         with content of file myargs: